CrayLabs/SmartRedis/doc/advanced_topics.rst

 For example, an offset of -1 is the last element in the list, and -3 is the antepenultimate DataSet.

-An application can determine how many DataSets are in an aggregation List via the following API:
+An application can determine how many DataSets are in an aggregation list via the following API:

 .. code-block:: cpp